Esqarrouth/Cool-Quotes/README.md

 The collection of information online is both a huge opportunity and a threat to our privacy and security.|IEEE In the information age, the barriers just aren’t there.
 The barriers are self-imposed.
 If you want to set off and go develop some grand new thing, you don’t need millions of dollars of capitalization.
 You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to work on, and the dedication to go through with it.
 We slept on floors.
 We waded across rivers.|John Carmack
 All of science and technology and culture and learning and academics is built upon using the work that others have done before, Carmack thought.
 But to take a patenting approach and say it’s like, well, this idea is my idea, you cannot extend this idea in any way, because I own this idea—it just seems so fundamentally wrong.|John Carmack
+Story in a game is like a story in a porn movie.
+It's expected to be there, but it's not that important.|John Carmack

 #Anime Quotes